 Stanley added that he does not like the mid-decade congressional redistricting that is taking place in other states, but that he’s glad that the Virginia Supreme Court stood up and said that the commonwealth’s constitution matters.

-Virginia Democrats have called the redistricting effort necessary, after Republican President Donald Trump called on conservative-led states to change their congressional maps in favor of GOP candidates ahead of the 2026 midterm elections.
-A number of Republican-led states including Texas, North Carolina and Missouri have redrawn their maps in an effort to give Republicans an advantage in picking up seats in the midterm elections.
-Democratic states including California have done the same for their party in response.
+Virginia Democrats have called the redistricting effort necessary, after Trump called on conservative-led states to change their congressional maps in favor of GOP candidates ahead of the 2026 midterm elections.
+A number of Republican-led states, including Texas, North Carolina and Missouri, have redrawn their maps in an effort to give Republicans an advantage in picking up seats in the midterm elections.
+Democratic states, including California, have done the same for their party in response.

 Virginia’s congressional map had been redrawn to favor Democrats in 10 of its 11 congressional districts, which would have allowed the party to pick up four seats.
 Virginia’s current congressional map has six Democratic representatives and five Republican representatives.